almtree/AroMaster/firmware/README.md

 >- New ALPACA Switch implementation that combines the 'Pier relays' and the 'System relays'.
 >- New "log" console frame in the Webpage shows activity information and messages.
 >- New content layout in some Webpage frames
->- New "Pier Session" control and auto ON/OFF relays sequence
 >- The system will now only control 4 pier per location, and only 4 relays per pier. (contact me if this is not enough)